Urology: Benign Prostatic Hyperplasia (BPH)

 Surgical Treatment

-- Failure of Medical Therapy (Urinary Retention or Moderate-Severe Symptoms)
+- Indications for Surgical Treatment:- Failure of Medical Therapy (Urinary Retention or Moderate-Severe Symptoms)

 - Recurrent UTI